WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 - **Blockstream Satellite** - the ultimate solution.
 Eliminates the traffic analysis threat altogether.

-Beyond active measures available now, both the privacy and bandwidth efficiency of Bitcoin communications are actively worked on.
+Beyond active measures available now, both the privacy and the bandwidth efficiency of Bitcoin communications are actively worked on.
 It is entirely possible that the messaging protocol will get to the point where block propagation doesn't trigger any significant spikes in traffic volume.

 You can read more about BitSniff [here](https://79jke.github.io/BitSniff/) and check the interactive demo [here](https://m417z.com/bitsniff/).